- All apprentices can attend on-site training and assessment.

-- Information on the actions that training providers should take for the return of apprentices from September.
+- Once Step 4 of the Roadmap out of lockdown commences, all apprentices will be able to attend the workplace.
 Read more about it in the returning to workplace and educational settings section.

 - Information on how apprentices who have been made redundant, or who are at risk of redundancy, can access online and telephone support through the Redundancy Support Service for Apprentices.
 Read more about it in the redundant apprentices section.

 - Information on the new incentive payment for hiring a new apprentice.
 Read more about it in the apprenticeship programme response section.

 As part of the cross-government efforts to respond to the impact of coronavirus (COVID-19), the Education and Skills Funding Agency (ESFA) implemented measures to make it easier for apprenticeships to continue and complete in a different way, or to break and resume an apprenticeship later when that became possible.

 The usual apprenticeship funding rules apply to main providers, employer providers, and employers delivering and supporting apprenticeship training and on-programme assessment under the apprenticeship programme.
 The rules form part of the terms and conditions for the use of funds in an employer’s apprenticeship service account or for government-employer co-investment.

 This document, however, sets out guidance and some temporary flexibilities to the apprenticeship funding rules that we introduced to the programme during the coronavirus (COVID-19) outbreak, and provides answers to questions related to these changes and other common questions.
 Some of these flexibilities, introduced during the 2019 to 2020 funding year continue beyond 1 August 2020 and therefore this guidance should be read alongside both the 2019 to 2020 and 2020 to 2021 apprenticeship funding rules.

 This document also provides guidance on how apprentices can safely return to the workplace and educational settings, as well as the actions that training providers should take for the return of all apprentices from September.